uoftgasa/uoftgasa.github.io/markdown/index.md

 **Who can I talk to about something my landlord is doing that I think is illegal?**

-Your first step should be contac
+Your first step should be contacting the [Landlord and Tenant Board](http://www.sjto.gov.on.ca/ltb/) to learn whether your landlord is acting outside the law and what your next steps should be.

 #### Finding an apartment